jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Scope

-- `configure/RULES_FUNC` instance install: copy the four jars from the G15 output directory into `$CATALINA_BASE/log4j/`, and a `CONFIG_SITE` variable naming that directory relative to the build target.
+- `configure/RULES_FUNC` instance install: copy the four jars from `target/tomcat-log4j` of the source build (G15, `9bbd69bf`) into `$CATALINA_BASE/log4j/`, named by a `CONFIG_SITE` variable relative to the build target; the install stops with an error when that directory is absent, as it is for a build older than `9bbd69bf`.
 - `site-template/setenv.sh.in`, rendered into each instance's `bin/setenv.sh`
   by the same install step as `startup.sh.in`: `CLASSPATH` extended with `$CATALINA_BASE/log4j/*` and `$CATALINA_BASE/log4j/`, and `LOGGING_MANAGER`